jmmastey/level_up_exercises/overlord/README.md

 * Add a timer.
 All good bombs have timers.
 * Add wires to snip to stop the bomb from detonating.
 This guy seems like he might not pay on time.
 * No bonus points for developing an actual electronic detonator.
 Still, dude, sweet.

+### Technical Notes

+#### Your First Web App

+If you have little or no experience writing web applications, then hopefully this project will serve as a nice introduction.
+The paradigm you will be learning here (and even more so when you start _Rails_) is known as _Model-View-Controller_ or _MVC_.
+Here is a brief explanation of the MVC paradigm within the context of Overlord.

+Most of your business logic will probably live inside a class called `Bomb`.
+It will know its own state like `activated` or `exploded` and will be able to react to actions like `set_code` and `activate`.
+In MVC the Bomb class is the _Model_.

+When someone connects to your Overlord server over the internet, they are viewing web-pages rendered by your application.
+Somewhere in your application you will have to construct these web-pages to display things like _bomb status_ and input fields for entering codes.
+In MVC this is called the _View_.
+In Overlord you will use _Embedded Ruby_ (.erb) files to render web-pages whose content depends on your bomb's state.